map34/OceanHub/README.md

 # OceanHub
-See the ocean from the back of your favorite device
+See the beauty of the ocean from your favorite device